mrybs/autosoft/readme.md

 Build and install automatically

-Open a terminal and enter the following commands
+Open a terminal and enter the following commands:

 `su root`